Increase in VA Disability Claims for PTSD

 It’s never too late to file VA disability claims, but if you’re having PTSD symptoms, it’s better to get treatment right away.
 Serious stress problems can interfere with your relationships at home and work.
 Left untreated, they can affect your ability to succeed at work or school and ultimately, your ability to make a living.

 Treatment can be a combination of counseling sessions and possibly medication, if needed.
 Types of counseling can include individual therapy, family therapy, or group therapy – depending on your individual needs.
+Veterans may be eligible for mental health treatment at VA medical centers or community-based treatment clinics.

 PTSD often creates stress-related problems, such as alcohol or drug abuse, gambling, or eating disorders.
 Stress can also create co-occurring mental health conditions such as depression.
 These problems can be treated at the same time.